scaleway/serverless-examples/functions/typescript-with-node/README.md

 ### Install a Typescript compiler

-First, it is necessary to install the [Typescript compiler package](https://www.npmjs.com/package/typescript) globally.
+Then, it is necessary to install the [Typescript compiler package](https://www.npmjs.com/package/typescript) globally.

 ```shell
 npm install -g typescript